-Below is a simple chart of the most common orchids and how long the stay in bloom listed in weeks.
-Note that the times listed are under the right conditions and indoors.
+Below is a simple chart of the most common orchids and how long each blossom stays open (listed in weeks).
+Note that the times listed are under the right conditions and indoors, and each huge category has many, many subdivisions.
+This is just a rough guide.
 In nature, these times can be prolonged.

 Don’t worry about the flowers wilting if this is an orchid you’ve just bought.

 Like any new relationship, there are times of adjustment.
 Moving is always hard (and I’ve moved more than my share…check out my memoir here) and especially so on an orchid.
 They like to be in one place for life, attached to a tree.

 Another problem in buying orchids in bloom is that they are more susceptible to environment changes at this stage.
 They hate to be repotted, change climates, humidity, lighting, etc.

 Even changing them from where you had them growing to another room can make a blooming orchid wilt.
 Some varieties and individual plants are more resistant, but most will not like the adaptation.

 Keep this in mind when you take the orchid from the greenhouse, which has optimal humidity, lighting, watering, fertilization, and everything else you could imagine and suddenly placing the orchid in your home office (like I do.)